bobbingwide/oik-presentation/README.md

 Depends on oik and oik-fields

 ## Changelog
+# 2.1.0
+* Changed: Implement [oik_presentation_navigation] shortcode #1
+* Changed: Don't bw_flush() within oikp_lazy_nav() #1
+* Changed: Add block.json for oik-presentation/navigation block #1
+* Tested: With WordPress 6.6.2 and WordPress Multisite
+* Tested: With PHP 8.3
+* Tested: With PHPUnit 9.6

 # 2.0.1
-* Changed: Add PHPUnit tests for support PHP 8.1 and PHP 8.2,,https://github.com/bobbingwide/oik-presentation/issues/3
+* Changed: Add PHPUnit tests for support PHP 8.1 and PHP 8.2,https://github.com/bobbingwide/oik-presentation/issues/3
 * Tested: With WordPress 6.4.1 and WordPress Multisite
 * Tested: With PHP 8.1 and PHP 8.2
 * Tested: With PHPUnit 9.6